Author Bio

 His second novel, Based on a True Story, is the account he has never been able to stop writing: a boy growing up in a Toronto household shaped by love, survival, and the weight of what is never said — and the long road back to himself.
 It is dedicated: For Taisha.
 For the boy in the bus shelter.

-He is also the author of A Fragile Bliss, Paper Sky, and Also, I Love You.
-Bye.
+He is also the author of A Fragile Bliss, Paper Sky, Safe, and Also, I Love You, Bye.

 Both novels end the same way.
 Someone gets up.
 Someone keeps going.